am791/AlphaDraw/readme.md

 - The wrong guesses would be visible to all the participants but the correctly guessed words would be hidden.
 Everyone would be notified with a message in the chat box, “X has guessed the word!” whenever someone guesses the word correctly.
 - The one who first guesses it correctly would be awarded with maximum points and others would follow subsequently.
 - The painter’s points would depend upon the number of correct guesses of his word by other participants.

+## How to run the project
+- Clone the project
+- On cmd, run the command: npm install
+- The above command will download all the required node modules
+- Now come the main directory and run: node server.js
+- The above command will run the software on a localhost.
+Use the provided localhost link in any browser and play the game